Web app with UNI•Login integration: Twentyfour (formerly HTML24) developed an online family tree web app for the Danish National Archives.

 It is a tradition that, in Denmark, goes back about 1500 years.

 The Danish National Archives’ basis for existence is the preservation and spread of Danish history.

 Where do we come from?

-As part of the wish for educating on Danish history, Rigsarkivet sought to build a tool that would be interactive and entertaining for primary school students while still teaching them about Danish history.
-The choice fell on an online family tree, which the students themselves must fill in, with the help of Rigsarkivet’s documents and archives.
-Particularly important was it that the students were able to log into the system with UNI•Login.
+As part of the wish to educate on Danish history, Rigsarkivet sought to build a tool that would be interactive and entertaining for primary school students while still teaching them about Danish history.
+The choice fell on an online family tree, which the students themselves must fill in with the help of Rigsarkivet’s documents and archives.
+Particularly important was that the students were able to log into the system with UNI•Login.

 UNI•Login’s databases contain information about the students’ and teachers’ names, CPR numbers, and all school-related information.
 An example of its use is National Tests.
 Here too, the students will log in with their UNI•Login.

-- The given option to log in with either UNI•Login or Facebook
+- The given option is to log in with either UNI•Login or Facebook.

 - Continuous maintenance, updating, and monitoring of the system.